syslog-ng/syslog-ng.github.io/doc/_admin-guide/040_Quick-start_guide/003_Managing_and_checking_syslog-ng_OSE_service_on_Linux.md

 ### Central statistics

-To check the central statistics, execute the following command to see the number of received and queued (sent) messages by syslog-ng OSE.
+To check the central statistics, execute the following command to see the number of received and queued (sent) messages by {{ site.product.short_name }}.

 ```bash
 watch "/opt/syslog-ng/sbin/syslog-ng-ctl stats | grep ^center"